-During the third to sixth centuries, the rabbis of the yeshivas in Palestine and Babylonia continued to study and debate the rulings of the Mishnah.
+During the 3rd to 6th centuries, the rabbis of the yeshivas in Palestine and Babylonia continued to study and debate the rulings of the Mishnah.
 Their deeply analytical discussions in the Aramaic vernacular of the day were preserved in the Gemara (an elaboration of, or commentary on, the Mishnah).
 As a pair, the Mishnah and the Gemara form the Talmud, of which there are two extant versions.
-The Palestinian Talmud was finished in the early fifth century; the lengthier and more authoritative Babylonian Talmud was completed by the beginning of the sixth.
+The Palestinian Talmud was finished in the early 5th century; the lengthier and more authoritative Babylonian Talmud was completed by the beginning of the 6th century.

 Through the centuries, the major discipline within the rabbinic literary tradition has remained Jewish law, halakhah.
 Following the completion of the Talmud, far-flung Jewish communities often depended upon leading rabbinic authorities elsewhere in the world to render legal opinions.
 These legal queries and rabbinic replies constitute the body of legal literature called Responsa, which continues to be produced in the present day.
 Jewish life in the Diaspora also required a more systematic treatment of religious practice, and in the later middle ages two major works codifying Jewish law and practice were produced: Maimonides’ Mishneh Torah (c.
 1178) and Joseph Caro’s Shulchan Aruch (1564).
 Both works continue to be studied today by traditionally observant Jews.
 While an abbreviated version of the Shulchan Aruch is more accessible, it has by no means replaced the unabridged version.